ElonVampire/DesignPatterns-3/README.md

 # Composite Pattern

 The composite pattern is used in programs to represent part/whole relationship items, and gives both element of this a common interface so that they can be interacted with in the same way.
 A great example of this is the windows explorer.
 As you traverse down a file path a folder can have folders as well as files.
 Double clicking a folder will open this folder which in turn might also contain more folders and files, whereas the same action on a file will open the file in its default program.
 These are what is known as a composite (the folders) and a leaf (the file).
-The composite is identified by
+The composite is identified by containing 0 to N of itself as well as 0 to N leaves.
+The leaf on the otherhand is identified by being the end of the tree structure (hence the name) and having no more child objects.

 ## What it solves

 ## Imlementation